 Should you end up diving with a dry snorkel then be aware that when you dive down to more than 15 or 20 feet your tube might collapse.
 The air inside the snorkel can’t withstand the pressure of the surrounding water anymore and the flexible portion of the snorkel can (will) collapse.
 Nothing to be too worried about but it can be a surprise when it happens.

 What kind of snorkel should you buy?

 That depends very much on what you want to use the snorkel for.
 If you want to snorkel and not dive then you definitely want a dry snorkel.

 One of the best ones you can get is the Cressi Supernova Snorkel.
 It’s completely dry and is very affordable.
 It is ergonomically shaped and will fit your head nicely.
 It has a purge valve and has a highly flexible tube.

 If you want to dive with the snorkel, then get a semi-dry snorkel.
 It will fill with water during a dive which makes it easier to dive down.
 The splash guard will prevent the splashes of water come in while you snorkel but then it does not create buoyancy when you dive.

 A great semi-dry snorkel to get is the ScubaPro Escape Semi-Dry Snorkel.
 It has a large draining chamber to collect water and is overall highly rated by customers.

-Besides the points we have made above, you also want to think about the following points.
+Besides the points we have made above, you also want to think about the following topics.

 Full-Face Snorkel Mask